rspamd/rspamd.com/doc/quickstart.md

 ## Configuring maps

-Another feature of Rspamd is maps support.
-Maps are lists of values, for example, domain names or ip/networks listed in an external file or by HTTP that are periodically monitored by Rspamd and reloaded in case of updates.
+Another feature of Rspamd is dynamic map support.
+Maps are lists of values, for example, domain names or IP/networks listed in an external file or by HTTP that are periodically monitored by Rspamd and reloaded in case of updates.
 This technique is useful for writing your own rules, whitelisting or blacklisting some networks and so on.
-The important difference with maps is that rspamd restart is not required when those lists are changed.
+The important difference with maps is that Rspamd restart is not required when those lists are changed.
 Maps are defined as `URI` strings:

 * `http://example.com/file.map` - HTTP map (server should respect `If-Modified-Since` header to avoid unnecessary updates)
 * `file:///path/to/map` - file map